Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 Enterprise Engagement redefines the concept of a brand.
 Traditionally, brands were designed to communicate carefully defined values and promises to customers.
 Today, brands are designed to build relationships with everyone—from customers and distribution partners, to employees, vendors, and even communities—so that everyone who touches the organization has a clear vision of what the brand stands for and what they should expect from it.

 The world is clamoring for a more humane form of capitalism that values people – employees, customers, vendors, partners and communities.
-In a word: engagement.
+In a word: Stakeholder Capitalism.
 For organizations dedicated to engagement, which include the likes of Whole Foods, the Container Store, Southwest Airlines, N.Y., regional grocer Stew Leonard’s and many others, it’s more of a journey than a science because business books and media provide so little guidance on how to proceed, and so few traditional agencies and consultants take a holistic approach to helping organizations do whatever’s necessary to direct everyone’s energies to those tasks that yield organizational success.

 It’s easy to confuse leadership with engagement.
 Leadership, of course, is essential to engagement.
 It describes the personal skills required of people who manage at any level, including the ability to create a culture based on providing clear direction, support, learning opportunities, enthusiasm, a sense of mission, constructive feedback, ability to recruit, etc. Yet leadership is only the first element of Enterprise Engagement.